Madoshakalaka/pipenv-setup/CONTRIBUTING.md

 Run `$ pipenv run update-deps` instead

-It installs old dependencies first just to run `pipenv-setup`
+It installs old dependencies first just to run `$ pipenv-setup sync` and installs back new dependencies